Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 There are countless specialties to choose from, but every specialization comes with a unique set of job responsibilities, work environments, and patient groups, as well as its own educational and certification requirements.

 In this article we’ll focus on the field of the Cardiac Nurse Practitioner, who help treat and prevent issues affecting the cardiovascular health of their patients.
 By working closely with cardiac physicians, Cardiac Nurse Practitioners help interpret lab work, radiology, and other test data to diagnose and treat a variety of heart-related illnesses.
 They also play an essential role directly providing heart-health education to patients and their families.

 Cardiac Nursing could be a rewarding career choice for anyone who is interested in working in cardiology or feels passionately about helping people overcome a variety of cardiac conditions.
 Not to mention, it’s also one of the highest paid jobs in nursing.

-(Click here to see our full list of the highest paying nursing jobs in the U.S.)
+(Click here to see our full list of the highest paying nursing jobs)

 Continue reading our guide to further explore the role of a Cardiac Nurse Practitioner.
 We will cover how to become a Cardiac Nurse Practitioner as well as the duties, responsibilities, and salary* expectations for this noble profession.